 "Important and lucid…It moves smartly beyond the usual attacks on sensationalism and bias to the more profound problems in modern American journalism…dead-on."–Newsweek

 James Fallows is a national correspondent for The Atlantic.
-He has reported from around the world and has worked in software design at Microsoft, as the editor of U.S. News & World Report, and as a speechwriter for President Jimmy… More about James Fallows
+He has reported from around the world and has worked in software design at Microsoft, as the editor of U.S. News & World Report, and as a speechwriter for President Jimmy Carter.
+He is… More about James Fallows

 Paperback | $14.95